 It is better to use a treadmill without any motor for mimicking the same experience as running on the ground.

-Also, never hold onto the bars in the front of the equipment or even the side railings as these can interrupt the balance and cause the exerciser to fall/stumble as he/she gains momentum.
+Also, never hold onto the bars in the front of the treadmill or even the side railings as these can interrupt the balance and cause the runner to fall/stumble as he/she gains momentum.

 Besides sticking to the right posture, also ensure that you take short and quick strides to experience minimal impact on the legs.